 4.5.1 Exit signs in escape routes shall be illuminated in buildings required to have emergency lighting systems for providing visibility in escape routes as required by NZBC Clause F6.
-The sign lighting shall be external or internal, or the sign may be photoluminescent.
+The sign illumination shall be by external or internal lighting, or the sign may be photoluminescent.